Edge precoloring extension of hypercubes: Proof of Theorem

-Suppose now instead that every precolored edges of $H_2$ is adjacent to $e_2$.
+Suppose now instead that every precolored edge of $H_2$ is adjacent to $e_2$.
 In fact, we may assume that if $e \in E(H_1)$, $e$ is precolored under $\varphi$ and the corresponding edge $e'$ of $H_2$ is not precolored under $\varphi$, then $e'$ is adjacent to all precolored edges of $H_2$; otherwise we proceed as in the preceding paragraph.
-If all precolored edges of $H_2$ are incident with a common vertex, then since there are at least three precolored edges in $H_i$, $i=1,2$, it follows that $\varphi \in \mathcal{C}$.
-Assume now that $e_i = u_iv_i$, $i=1,2$, and that both $u_2$ and $v_2$ are adjacent to precolored edges.
-Since any precolored edge of $H_1$ satisfies that if the corresponding edge of $H_2$ is not precolored, then it is adjacent to all precolored edges of $H_2$, it follows that any precolored edge in $H_1$ is incident with $u_1$ or $v_1$.
+If all precolored edges of $H_2$ are incident with a common vertex, then since there are at least three precolored edges in $H_i$, $i=1,2$, this means that all precolored edges of $H_1$ are incident with the corresponding vertex of $H_1$; and so, $\varphi \in \mathcal{C}_1$.
+Assume now that $e_i = u_iv_i$, $i=1,2$, and that both $u_2$ and $v_2$ are adjacent to precolored edges; since $H_2$ contains at least three precolored edges, $e_2$ is the unique edge with this property.
+Moreover, since any precolored edge of $H_1$ satisfies that if the corresponding edge of $H_2$ is not precolored, then it is adjacent to all precolored edges of $H_2$, it follows that any precolored edge in $H_1$ is incident with $u_1$ or $v_1$.
 This means that the dimensional matching $M_1$ in $Q_d$ containing $e_1$, contains no other precolored edge.
-Moreover, it is straightforward that the restriction $\varphi'$ of $\varphi$ to $Q_d -M_1$ is a precoloring of $d-1$ edges using $d-1$ colors, and that none of the restrictions of $\varphi'$ to the two components of $Q_d - M_1$ are in $\mathcal{C}$.
-Thus, by the induction hypothesis, $\varphi'$ is extendable to a proper edge coloring of $Q_d-M_1$ using colors $2,\dots,d$.
+Hence, since both $u_2$ and $v_2$ are incident with precolored edges, both components of $Q_d-M_1$ contain at most $d-2$ precolored edges using colors $2,\dots, d$.
+Thus, by Theorem \ref{th:hypercube}, the restriction of $\varphi$ to $Q_d-M_1$ is extendable to a proper edge coloring of $Q_d-M_1$ using colors $2,\dots,d$.
 By coloring all edges of $M_1$ by color $1$, we obtain an extension of $\varphi$.

-Let us now consider the case when all precolored edges of $H_1$ correspond to precolored edge of $H_2$ and vice versa.
-Then $H_i$ contains $d/2$ precolored edges.
+{\bf Case 2.2.} {\em Each precolored edge of $H_1$ corresponds to a precolored edge of $H_2$ and vice versa:}